freebayes/freebayes/README.md

 * (possibly, **Iterate** the variant detection process in response to insight gained from your interpretation)

-FreeBayes emits a standard VCF 4.1 output stream.
+freebayes emits a standard VCF 4.1 output stream.
 This format is designed for the probabilistic description of allelic variants within a population of samples, but it is equally suited to describing the probability of variation in a single sample.